Combining sensor data and AI gives a real picture of the world

 Have you put together that the vehicles found a patch of ice on a bridge?
 Yet, there isn’t a single sensor on the car made to detect ice on the road.
 Now, we’re starting to see the forest.

 This approach to interpreting data is what’s behind many of the services we’re creating.
-It steps into the territory beyond looking at a collection of sensors, rather, using the whole vehicle as a sensor to determine the nature of the world around it.
+It steps into the territory beyond looking at a collection of sensors, rather, than using the whole vehicle as a sensor to determine the nature of the world around it.

 Creating that picture of the world accurately makes for safer driver decisions and paves the way for autonomous features.